WILMINGTON -- Another private meeting specifically geared toward increasing fire coverage at the Hermitage Club had all sides closer to an agreement.

 The agreement with the previous property owner was to purchase a small aerial device, March said.
 He asked to revisit the agreement because he "wanted to give everybody room to get what was the most important for the needs."

 "While a piece of their equipment they're discussing doesn't need to be there for (the lodge opening), it will for the next step, which is a hotel," said Murphy.
-"It would be handy to have because it's a difficult access."

 He told the Reformer that Rubin would be speaking with Hermitage Club President Jim Barnes.
 A follow-up meeting will be scheduled with the Selectboard and Fire Department.